-MODERN SLAVERY ACT STATEMENT – FEBRUARY 2019
+MODERN SLAVERY ACT STATEMENT – JANUARY 2021

 The principal activities of Rightacres Property Co.
 Limited include property development, property investment and property trading.